Reference Signals

 In this case, the CSI-RS transmission occurs every Nth slot, where N ranges from 4 to 640.
 In this case, each CSI-RS resource is also configured with an

-In this case, the periodicity and offset of the CSI-RS transmissions is configured similar to the periodic case but the actual transmission can be disabled/enabled using the
+In this case, the periodicity and offset of the CSI-RS transmissions is configured similarly to the periodic case but the actual transmission can be disabled/enabled using the

 In this case, there is no periodicity.
-The transmission of the CSI-RS can be triggered by setting the
+The transmission of the CSI-RS can be triggered by calling the

-.
+trigger()function.
+Once triggered, this resource set remains active as long as we are in the current slot.
 In practice this is signaled in the DCI message.
 All CSI-RS resources in the set are triggered together.
-(Theactive

 Prints the properties of this CSI-RS resource set.